-Generally speaking, a Polity is what we think of in America today as “a Republic” (or “mixed-Republic”), a lawful popular government, rooted in an aristocracy, that mixes the lawful forms of government including aristocracy, democracy, and oligarchy (an attempted at a lawful popular government that seeks to maximize the virtues of the state).
+A Polity is what we think of in America today as “a Republic” or “mixed-Republic.”
+It is a popular government that mixes the lawful forms of government including aristocracy, democracy, and oligarchy.
+Ideally, it seeks to maximize the virtues of the state.

 Plato’s Republic and Aristotle’s Politics and Nicomachean Ethics (the Philosophy of Polities)

-All the aforementioned books discuss an “ideal state” with a “popular government” that definitely isn’t democracy, definitely isn’t oligarchy, and is rooted in aristocracy.
-In all cases the idea is that the ideal state helps to ensure an ideal people (a people of the Highest Good who enjoy the Highest Good life has to offer; a just state and just people).
+All the books referred to above discuss an “ideal state” with a “popular government” that definitely isn’t a democracy, definitely isn’t an oligarchy, and is rooted in an aristocracy.
+In all cases, the idea is that the ideal state helps to ensure an ideal people (a people of the Highest Good who enjoy the Highest Good life has to offer; a just state and just people).

-The term used to describe this ideal state, or “ideal system of government”, is typically translated to English as Polity (although Kallipolis, “beautiful city”, and “ideal state” are also used; and even in Aristotle’s book he points out that the term has different meanings).
+The term used to describe this ideal state, or “ideal system of government,” is typically translated into English as Polity.
+Kallipolis, “beautiful city,” and “ideal state” are also terms used; and even in Aristotle’s book, he points out that the term has different meanings.

-We can be certain of this, because it is essentially the main point of Plato and Aristotle’s political work, that is, trying to figure out how politics works and what the ideal state looks like (for Plato, as a metaphor for the human condition, for Aristotle, because it is practical).
+We can be certain of this because it is the main point of Plato’s and Aristotle’s political work.
+That is, trying to figure out how politics works and what the ideal state looks like.
+For Plato, this was a metaphor for the human condition, for Aristotle, because it was practical.